sonujose/core-cli-tool/README.md

-# .NET Core cli tool to interactively run any process
+# Utility CLI Framework to run custom process

-- Using EasyConsoleCore to create interactive menu
+Enables developers to create custom cli tool based on their need.
+The framework written in c# can be fully customized to run any kind of utility processe.

+The Entire solution can be packaged and published to install in System path.